Home Turntables Rating of The Best Audio-Technica Record Players

 Audio-Technica AT-LP120XUSB sound

-This turntable revealed the whole complexity of the track I was listening to, intensifying build-up points and balancing drums with other instruments.
-However, I was not completely satisfied with the tonearm headshell that failed to make proper contact at first.
+I was not completely satisfied with the tonearm headshell that failed to make proper contact at first.
 But I easily fixed the problem by inserting it multiple times.
-The absence of a reverse play feature didn’t disappoint me because, let’s be honest, no one really uses it.
+The absence of a reverse play feature didn’t disappoint me because, let’s be honest, rare newbies use it.
+As for audio quality, it’s generally good, but for my critical ear, the cartridge sounded somewhat distorted on pianos.
+I doubt a casual listener will notice it!

-This is a great Audio-Technica record player for DJs and people passionate about listening to vinyl records and creating music on their own.
-It allows changing the tempo and pitch while delivering unbelievably clear and vibration-free sound.
+This is a great Audio-Technica record player for new DJs and people passionate about listening to vinyl records and creating music on their own.
+It allows changing the tempo and pitch while delivering good sound.

 Key specs